prasengope/Eat-Da-Burger/sequelizedBurger/readme.md

 * The app will store every burger in a database, whether devoured or not.

-* Deploed link to Heroku:
+* Deployed link to Heroku:

 ![Image](public/assets/images/appscreenshot.png)